Wales captain Gareth Bale trains ahead of World Cup play-off semi-final with Austria

-Bale was omitted from Real Madrid's 23-man matchday squad against Barcelona on Sunday but trained on Tuesday; Carlo Ancelotti said: "He didn't feel well yesterday after training.
-He wasn't up to playing"; Watch Wales vs Austria live on Sky Sports from 7pm on Thursday; Kick-off 7.45pm
+Gareth Bale urges team-mates to "give 100 per cent" in World Cup play-off semi-final; Bale was omitted from Real Madrid's 23-man matchday squad against Barcelona on Sunday but has confirmed he is fit to play; watch Wales vs Austria live on Sky Sports from 7pm on Thursday; kick-off 7.45pm

-Gareth Bale has trained with Wales ahead of Thursday's World Cup play-off with Austria in a major boost to Rob Page's side.
+Bale was clear that the squad was focused on a positive outcome from the Austria tie, claiming that it would be "a regret" if his side did not give the game "100 per cent".

-Bale missed Real Madrid's crushing 4-0 defeat to Barcelona on the weekend due to back pain, raising doubts over whether the forward will be fit for the do-or-die clash at the Millennium Stadium.
+"I wouldn't say I'd regret it, it's not in my hands, it would be something I'd love to achieve for my country and the fans of Wales," he continued.
+"We kind of deserve to be in the World Cup, it's been a long time.
+It won't be a regret [if we don't qualify] but it will be a regret if we don't give it 100 per cent."

-But after the 32-year-old joined up with the national team ahead of their play-off semi-final against Austria, Bale was seen training with Page's squad on Tuesday and the Dragons expect the 100-times capped forward to make Thursday's clash at the Cardiff City Stadium.
+Bale missed Real Madrid's crushing 4-0 defeat to Barcelona at the weekend due to back pain, raising doubts over whether the forward would be fit for the do-or-die clash at the Cardiff City Stadium.

 Speaking after their loss to Barcelona, Real boss Carlo Ancelotti said of Bale: "He didn't feel well yesterday after training.
 He tried this morning but he wasn't up to playing.